thedzy/goprogress/README.md

 ## State?

-Empty string in wait bar causes div by zero, will fix very soon
+~~Empty string in wait bar causes div by zero, will fix very soon~~

 ### Troubleshooting

- I learning why I have never seen a v2 of a go module. \
+I learning why I have never seen a v2 of a go module... \
 If it's trying to download a version that does not exist: \
 `GOPROXY=direct go get github.com/thedzy/goprogress/v2@v2.0.0`